SoftwareAG/c8y-docs/src/render/guides/web/background.html.md

 From day one the UI has always had a modular architecture.
 The units of functionality is grouped in “plugins” that can be composed to build applications.
 In practice plugins are simply modules.

 Modules are a very important key feature in the newest generation of the Web SDK.
 It allows to import any file or library with native JavaScript `import` statements and be bundled to one file at build time.
-To understand that concept better and what enhancements it brings to the developers, it  is important to understand how the module architecture worked in the previous generations of the Cumulocity Web SDK.
+To better understand this concept and the enhancements it provides to the developers, it is important to understand how the module architecture worked in the previous generations of the Cumulocity Web SDK.

 ### 1st Generation: Runtime loading of plugins